 Innovation & Technology

-Using emerging digital automation tools, DLA can leverage DOD aggregate manufacturing data, known as the 5Ms – manpower, machine, material, methods, and metrics -- with business analytics to deliver the most efficient solution to the point of need.
+Using emerging digital automation tools, DLA can leverage DOW aggregate manufacturing data, known as the 5Ms – manpower, machine, material, methods, and metrics -- with business analytics to deliver the most efficient solution to the point of need.

 Strategic Thrusts